 To achieve the objectives of SO 3362, the Department of Interior has asked states to identify 3-5 priority migration corridors or winter range habitats for big game species in their respective state.
-Where information on specific migration corridors or winter range habitat is lacking, the DOI has requested states to identify their top 2-3 research priorities to fill these data or knowledge gaps.
-The following summary outlines California's justification for fulfilling these requests.
+Where information on specific migration corridors or winter range habitat is lacking, the DOI has requested states to identify research priorities to fill these data or knowledge gaps to produce Brownian Bridge Movement Models (BBMM) using methods and tools developed by the United States Geological Survey.
+Additionally, recent improvements to these methods have been developed that make legacy data available for analyses to inform corridor delineations, and this will be a focus for CDFW in 2020.